 Choose a well-designed mop

-This may seem like unnecessary advice, but sometimes we forget about practical usability when we go shopping.
+This may seem like unnecessary advice, but sometimes we forget about practical usability when we go shopping for the best floor mop.
 Home-cleaning is hard work, don’t choose a product if it weighs more than a newborn.
 When choosing the best mop for laminate floors, a light-weight product is key for efficient cleaning.
 Remember that you can’t be leaving your floors absorbing moisture for a long time, so speedy work here is key.
 You also need a mop that can reach those awkward corners around the house, so steer away from the rectangular-shaped sweepers commonly sold in grocery stores.

 Think of the environment and sustainability

 Yes, most of us agree that climate change is real and that most commercialized cleaning products are filled with toxic substances that no human should be around.
 Or pets!
 Small animals are especially prone to skin allergies due to living (and tumbling and fumbling) so close to the floor.
 Now, it’s hard to stay up to date on the latest chemical hazards.
-But you can use home-made cleaning solutions, or low-impact products, with an effective mop.
+But you can use home-made cleaning solutions, or low-impact, all natural cleaning products, with an effective mop.

 For a simple recipe, add one part vinegar to four parts water in a bottle and spray away.
 You can also add oils and essences, like mint and hibiscus, for a more fragrant result.
 If you chose Pergo flooring, you probably already know that it is more hygienic, durable and cuts down on CO2 emissions through the manufacturing process.
 So, you should choose products that follow the same standards of sustainability.
 You should never use bleach or abrasive cleaners on your laminate flooring.
-But with the right cleaning supplies, you will avoid health issues and help fight environmental degradation.
+But with the right cleaning supplies and the best mop for laminate floors, you will avoid health issues and help fight environmental degradation.